muppin/mastering-DevOps/AWS/AWS Lambda.md

 **Serverless does not mean there are no servers…it means you just don’t manage / provision / see them**

 **AWS Lambda**
+- Belongs to the compute family and solves the problem of serverless.
 - Virtual functions – no servers to manage!
 - Limited by time - short executions
 - Run on-demand